Written by Dan Hughes, Director of International R&D

 - Top leadership challenges for the next five years

 These research findings provide insights into how expectations of leaders have shifted because of the pandemic, the impact of toxic leadership behaviors on the employee experience, and key challenges that leaders are likely to face in the coming years.
-To wrap up this series, we’ll explore what effective leadership needs to look like in the future based on these evolving demands and expectations.
+To wrap up this series, we’ll explore what people-centered leadership is and why it is one of the top skills for leaders to put into practice based on the evolving demands and expectations of the modern workforce.

 People-centered leadership in practice

-Overall, the results across the various research themes in our study emphasize the need for leaders to adopt a more people-centered approach moving forward.
-At the same time of course, leaders must balance this with the necessity of delivering organizational results and, where required, driving business transformation.
-However, a key insight from our research was that employees and leaders reported it is largely the same leadership behaviors that drive achieving results as well as creating a positive employee experience.
+Overall, the results across the various research themes in our study emphasize the need for leaders to adopt a more people-centered, or employee-centered leadership approach moving forward.
+At the same time of course, leaders must balance this with the necessity of delivering organizational success and, where required, driving business transformation.
+However, a key insight from our research was that employees and leaders reported that the leadership behaviors that drive organizational results are the same behaviors that create a positive employee experience.

-Our research highlighted six key behaviors that leaders need to focus on to provide more people-centered leadership.
-These six behaviors each directly meet a core need employees have at work, which were described in our previous blog about changing employee expectations of leaders.
+Our research highlighted six key behaviors that leaders need to focus on to provide more people-centric leadership.
+These six behaviors each directly meet a core need employees have at work.

 - Inspiring, motivating, and engaging people